ilichkaya/laravel-restify/docs-v2/content/en/search/basic-filters.md

 GET: /api/restify/posts?-title="Some title"
 ```

-This will return all posts that doesn't contain `Some title` substring.
+This will return all posts that don't contain `Some title` substring.

 ### Custom match filter

 Sometimes you may have a large logic into a match.
 To allow this, `Restify` provides a declarative way to define `matchers`.
-For this purpose you should define a class, that extends the `Binaryk\LaravelRestify\Filters\MatchFilter`:
+For this purpose you should define a class that extends the `Binaryk\LaravelRestify\Filters\MatchFilter`:

 ```php
 use Binaryk\LaravelRestify\Filters\MatchFilter;